From a simple map to a full Web GIS system — built with Claude Code.

 • how user interaction is handled

-That project became my foundation.
+That project became my foundation in Web GIS.

 Then I pushed it further.